martinothamar/building-x-in-y/calculation-engine/README.md

 I have not spent a lot of time optimizing this, haven't even looked at the disassembly.
 But basic benchmark results are below.

-This benchmark compares three methods, and how they perform computing the same expression over columns of data.
+This benchmark compares four methods, and how they perform computing the same expression over columns of data.
-The baseline below is a manual vectorized loop, which will essentially be the best case performance for the tested formula: `a + (b - c)`
+The baseline methods below are manual vectorized and scalar loops, which will essentially be the best case performance for the tested formula: `a + (b - c)`

+The two other methods are doing the same calculation based on expression nodes in postfix order.
+Effectively, this measures the overhead of the calculation engine

 ```